alexisvoranu/OOPP-Project/README.md

 # Online Store Management System

-A robust Java-based desktop application designed for efficient e-commerce management, providing a complete solution for handling product inventories, customer orders, and sales data analytics.
+A robust Java-based desktop application developed as a final project for the Object-Oriented Design and Programming course.
+It is designed for efficient e-commerce management, providing a complete solution for handling product inventories, customer orders, and sales data analytics through clean, maintainable, and object-oriented code.

 ## Technical Overview